simonoxen/plastimatch/doc/sphinx/index.rst

   global registration
 * Landmark-based deformable registration using radial basis functions for local corrections of deformable registration
-* A wide support for image file formats (all ITK types supported, including Dicom, Nifti, NRRD, MetaImage, and Analyze)
+* Broad support for 3D image file formats (using ITK), including Dicom, Nifti, NRRD, MetaImage, and Analyze
 * Dicom and DicomRT import and export
 * XiO import and export
 * Plugin to 3D Slicer